Ruyton-XI-Towns: History

 Lying in the Welsh Marches, Ruyton Castle was rebuilt by 1313 but was destroyed again by Owain Glyndŵr during his rising against England beginning in 1400.
 Its ruins stand in the parish churchyard.

 In 1308, an attempt was made to refound the town as New Ruyton, when it was awarded a charter that briefly gave it the same powers as the County of Bristol.
 However, as raiding continued, the new town declined and lost most of its rights, its borough status (with that of Clun) being formally abolished in 1886.

 The oldest parts of the parish church date from between 1120 and 1148.
+Masonry from the castle ruins was used in repairing the parish church later in the 15th century.